K-Stability of Fano spherical varieties: Test configurations of spherical varieties

 \subsubsection{Equivariant automorphisms}

-The classification of spherical embeddings up to $G$-equivariant automorphisms shows that the group of $G$-equivariant automorphisms of a spherical variety $X$ is isomorphic to the group of $G$-equivariant automorphisms of its open $G$-orbit, through the restriction.
+The classification of spherical embeddings up to $G$-equivariant automorphisms, together with the deep uniqueness Theorem of Losev \cite{Los09}, shows that the neutral component of the group of $G$-equivariant automorphisms of a spherical variety $X$ is isomorphic to the neutral component of the group of $G$-equivariant automorphisms of its open $G$-orbit, through the restriction.
 Indeed, the construction in \cite{Kno91} of the colored fan $\mathcal{F}_X$ of a spherical embedding $(X,x)$ of $G/H$ does not depend on the choice of base point $x$ such that its isotropy group is $H$.

 Choose $x$ a base point in the open $G$-orbit in $X$, and let $\sigma$ be an equivariant automorphism of the open $G$-orbit.
 Then the stabilizer $H$ of $x$ in $G$ is also the stabilizer of its image $\sigma(x)$ by $\sigma$, since $\sigma$ commutes with $G$.
-Then $(X,x)$, and $(X,\sigma(x))$ are two embeddings of $G/H$ with the same fan $\mathcal{F}_X$, so they are $G$-equivariantly isomorphic by Theorem~\ref{thm_class}, which means that the equivariant automorphism of $G/H$ sending $x$ to $\sigma(x)$ extends to $X$.
+The colored data of the pointed homogeneous spaces $(G/H,x)$ and $(G/H,\sigma(x))$ are thus related by an automorphism, which may differ from the identity only by exchanging some colors, by \cite{Los09}.
+This exchange of colors is impossible if the equivariant automorphism is in the connected component of the identity.
+In this situation, $(X,x)$ and $(X,\sigma(x))$ are two embeddings of $G/H$ with the same fan $\mathcal{F}_X$, so they are $G$-equivariantly isomorphic by Theorem~\ref{thm_class}, which means that the equivariant automorphism of $G/H$ sending $x$ to $\sigma(x)$ extends to $X$.

 If we fix a base point (or rather the stabilizer $H$ of a base point), then we get an explicit description of these equivariant automorphisms.
 Indeed, the group of $G$-equivariant automorphisms of $G/H$ is isomorphic to the quotient $N_G(H)/H$, whose action on $G/H$ is induced by the action of $N_G(H)$ by multiplication on the right by the inverse: $p\cdot gH = gHp^{-1} = gp^{-1}H$ (see for example \cite[Proposition 1.2]{Tim11}).